surgicalcoder/Tether/README.md

 and put in your SD account name in there, and Server's Key.

-> NOTE: There is a provisioning agent, which I will be releasing the source code for, but it's not quite ready yet.
+### Provisioning / Installation Agent

+There is now an installation agent available - [Tether.Installer](https://github.com/surgicalcoder/tether.installer) - instructions can be found on the project page.

 ### Configuration - Logging Level